 The hiking trail will start next to the wooden bridge.
 You will reach the waterfall in about 15-20 minutes and the first half of the tour will go up a steep path.
 By the time you notice it, you’ve already arrived at the waterfall.
 The road is hard to spoil as you will see the waterfall.

 If you want to, you can go further from here to the rock wall of the Triglav mountain and the Aljažev dom (1015 m) shelter.
-This is roughly a 5.5 kilometre hike.
-Continuing the hike by the waterfall (for about 5 kilometres) we get out into a larger parking lot.
-Passing through the car park, there is only a few minutes of walking left.
+This is roughly a 5.5-kilometer hike.
+Continuing the hike by the waterfall (for about 5 kilometers) we get out into a larger parking lot.
+Passing through the car park, there are only a few minutes of walking left.
 Of course, the tour can be left out if you go back and drive to the said car park.

 #13 Pokljuka Gorge

 The Pokljuka Gorge is only 15 minutes (8 km) from Bled.
 The hiking trail in the gorge is famous for its windowed cave and panoramic bridge.
 Both attractions are worth a visit here and take a half-day walk.

 The most famous passable tunnel in the Pokljuka Gorge is the huge cave cavity called the Pokljuka Hole.
 In addition to the two entrances, the hole also has three natural windows, making the rock formation interesting as well.

 The wooden bridge, called the ‘Galleries of Prince Andrew’, is attached to one of the rock walls of the gorge.
 You can go through the gallery, and even the route takes you here.

 - Address: 4247 Zgornje Gorje, Slovenia (Google Maps)